CreatorSky/Malaria-Detection-Using-Deep-Learning/README.md

 # Malaria Detection Using Deep Learning

-Detection of malaria from raw cell images dataset obtained from U.S. National Library of Medicine (https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
+Detection of malaria from raw cell images dataset obtained from the U.S. National Library of Medicine (https://ceb.nlm.nih.gov/repositories/malaria-datasets/).

 Preview of a cell image: